kovidgoyal/kitty/docs/desktop-notifications.rst

 In the future, if this protocol expands, more keys might be added.
 Clients must ignore keys they dont understand in the query response.

+To check if a terminal emulator supports this notifications protocol the best way is to send the above *query action* followed by a request for the `primary device attributes <https://vt100.net/docs/vt510-rm/DA1.html>`_.
+If you get back an answer for the device attributes without getting back an answer for the *query action* the terminal emulator does not support this notifications protocol.

 Specification of all keys used in the protocol
 --------------------------------------------------